nesono/infrastructure/README.md

 opendkim-genkey -t -s 2023-01-04 -d <example.com>,<example.link>,...
 ```

+Note that the only domains you need to list with the `-d` option are the domains under which your mailserver is running.
+You can use the same mailserver (e.g. example.com), even if other domains use it in their DNS MX record.

 The command above will create two files:
 1. `2023-01-04.private` with the private key
 2. `2023-01-04.txt` containing the DNS record